 These small bugs are black with red edges on their wings.
 They can fly up to two miles looking for a good spot to spend the winter, and they have been known to enter homes by the thousands.
 They’re especially problematic in areas with lots of boxelder trees.

 This insect is found near evergreens as they like to nibble on the inside of conifer seeds.
 Adult bugs are ¾ inch long, brown on top with a yellow or light orange abdomen.
 They have a loud buzz that resembles a bumble bee, and they tend to enter homes in large numbers.

+We often think of flies as a summer problem; however, cluster flies like to make their debut in autumn.
+These large, hairy flies congregate on the sunny side of your home while searching for overwintering sites, and you may find them flying around inside your home in large numbers throughout the winter.
 Pesticides do not easily kill these bugs.
 You’ll have better luck trying to manually remove them, perhaps with a vacuum cleaner (just be sure to throw out the bag or completely freeze it).
 Your best chance is to leave these aggravators to the professionals at Pointe Pest Control.
 They’ll easily and safely rid your home of all unwanted, overwintering invaders.